Alphabetsoup16/RetroStyleCV/README.md

+# ThreeJS Retro Style Resume Page
-## The idea behind this project is using JavaScript with Vite and hosting on Vercel.
+## The idea behind this project is using the ThreeJS JavaScript library built with Vite and hosting on Vercel.